 Phra Nang Beach

 For the majority of day-trippers, Railay is all about relaxing on the beach and admiring the stunning scenery.
-For the more energetic, you can try your hand at rock-climbing even if you are a complete beginner.
-The area is a magnet for serious rock-climbers and there are experts on hand to instruct novices.
-There is also a secret lagoon that can be accessed without specialist climbing skills, but this does require a bit of clambering up and down vegetation so you will need to be reasonably fit or healthy.
+For the more energetic, you can try your hand at rock-climbing.
+The area is a magnet for serious rock-climbers, but there are also some climbs suitable for novices with instructors on hand to literally show newbies the ropes.
+A secret lagoon behind the cliffs can be accessed without specialist climbing skills, but this is strenuous work clambering up and over rocks and is more difficult than many people anticipate when first setting off.